-Notes: Remove yourself from it so that it stops presenting itself or change it altogether.
+Notes: Remove yourself from it so it stops presenting itself, or change it altogether.
 When we are present, we have control and can mitigate that pain.
 Also, It is the best lesson from The Power Of Now.

 4. Watch the thinker

 The next time you encounter negative thoughts, observe them.
 Listen to the voice in your head, feel the emotion, and see your reaction to it.
 Do not fear the efforts with analysis or judgment there.
 As you’re watching presence as they come and go, the voice is here.
 Thinking and consciousness are not synonymous.
 You are separate from your mind, a silent observing presence that can only survive by entirely focusing on the present moment.